RealKai42/qwerty-learner/docs/README_EN.md

 ### Built-in Dictionaries

-QWERTY Learner has many built-in dictionaries (word banks) for different purposes (examination, learning, and .
+QWERTY Learner has many built-in dictionaries (word banks) for different purposes (examination, learning, and grading).
 Besides, it also provides dictionaries for developers learning APIs and common words and phrases used by programming languages and libraries.

 Our goal is to be the best solution for word memorization and typing practice.
 Therefore, contribution of more dictionaries is welcome.